 The Strategic Companies Law expands this definition by extending it to:

-• entities (including those registered in Russia) under the control of foreign investors;
+• Entities (including those registered in Russia) under the control of foreign investors; and

 • Russian citizens with foreign citizenship.